Tetanus Shot Injuries Compensation Claims

 The tetanus vaccination (e.g., DTaP, TDaP, DTP, DT, TD, TT ) is mandatory in all fifty states for children attending public school.
 Booster tetanus shots are recommended every ten years to maintain immunity to tetanus.

 Common side effects of tetanus shots include soreness at the injection site, fatigue, fever, and muscle pain.
 Severe allergic reactions affect about 1 out of every 100,000 people receiving a tetanus-containing vaccine.

-Kidney disease and anaphylactic shock have also been reported as an uncommon but serious consequences of tetanus shots.
+Kidney disease and anaphylactic shock have also been reported as an uncommon but serious consequence of tetanus shots.
 Anaphylactic shock is a potentially life-threatening allergic reaction causing loss of consciousness, tongue swelling, difficulty breathing, and dangerously low blood pressure.
-Standard treatment for anaphylactic shock is administration of a hormone called epinephrine (adrenaline) for constricting blood vessels and relaxing muscles controlling airways.
+Standard treatment for anaphylactic shock is the administration of a hormone called epinephrine (adrenaline) for constricting blood vessels and relaxing muscles controlling airways.